angelmz/learn-elixir-with-tests/markdown/hello-world.md

   - We are expecting `say_hello/0` to return the `:ok` atom
     - The `/0` besides `say_hello` in the above sentence stands for the amount of argumens `say_hello` takes in.

-- `IO.puts` prints a line to the console and returns an `:ok` atom when it has finished exectuting successfully.
+- `IO.puts` prints a line to stdout and returns an `:ok` atom when it has finished exectuting successfully.
   - Atoms are constants that represent a name or a string.
 They commonly used as message names in Elixir's process-oriented programming model.
 The `:ok` atom is a common convention in Elixir to indicate that a function or operation has completed successfully.

 ## How to test